Jaganator16/qa-learning-journal/week-1-foundations/examples.md

 Everything else looks clear and testable, and no new tests were added since nothing critical is missing for this set.

+### Executed tests for Lidl

+---

+## Executed tests

+### Test: Incorrect password is entered
+**Steps:** Enter valid email, enter incorrect password
+**Expected:** Account is not authenticated, error message displays, user remains on step
+**Result:** PASS — User does not proceed.
+Validation reads:
+> “Invalid email or password incorrect.
+Try again or select ‘Forgot your password?’”

+---

+### Test: Register with credentials already associated with an account
+**Steps:** Click Register, enter email address, enter password, click Next
+**Expected:** Validation shows username is already in use, user does not proceed
+**Result:** PASS — User is taken to a page that says:

+> This email is already registered to a Lidl Plus account
+> Please log in, or if you haven’t already registered with jagobouffler@gmail.com, please contact Customer Care.

+Buttons shown:
+- Log in
+- Contact Customer Care

+---

+### Test: Log in with your phone number button works
+**Steps:** Click the Log in with your phone number button
+**Expected:** User is taken to a phone number log in page
+**Result:** PASS — User is taken to a page where they enter their phone number, then their password

+### Bug report for Lidl

+No bugs to report.

 ## Day 3 — [Thomann contact page](https://www.thomann.co.uk/compinfo_contact.html)

+### My tests for Thomann

 ---